sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/linting/README.md

 * Standard
 * Google

-Even when using someone else's styleguide, you can add or override your own rules.
+Even when using someone else's style guide, you can add or override your own rules.

 ## Watch Out!